dgenfors/IV1201-VT24-frontend/README.md

 The views are split into multiple files to increase encapsulation and make navigation easier.
 If you wish to add a new page to the website, create a new view in the view folder, and see Javadoc in the other views and the viewmodel file (viewModel/ViewModel.js) for structural architecture and naming conventions.
 The project follows the camelCase naming convention in code, and PascalCase for file and folder names.

-# Getting Started with Create React App
+# How to keep developing

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Please read up on create-react-app before continuing development.

 ## Available Scripts